symfony/symfony-docs/components/console/introduction.rst

 .. tip::

-    If you want to suppress the output of the executed command, pass a :class:`Symfony\\Component\\Console\\Output\\NullOutput` as the second argument to ``$command->execute()``.
+    If you want to suppress the output of the executed command, pass a :class:`Symfony\\Component\\Console\\Output\\NullOutput` as the second
+    argument to ``$command->execute()``.

 .. caution::

-    Note that all the commands will run in the same process, and some of Symfony's built-in commands may not work well this way.
-For instance, ``cache:clear`` and ``cache:warmup`` commands change some class definitions, so running something after them is likely to break.
+    Note that all the commands will run in the same process and some of Symfony's built-in commands may not work well this way.
+For instance, the ``cache:clear`` and ``cache:warmup`` commands change some class definitions, so running something after them is likely to break.

 .. note::